peasejay/sublimetext_banister/README.md

 Paragraphs are delimited by a single blank line in the source text file.

 ### Commands

 Commands can generally be run either from the ’Banister’ Menu on the applications menu bar or from the context menu available from right clicking in the editor window.

 #### Add/Remove Short Border

-Flags the current selection as being surrounded by half spaces - flag is displayed as a blue highlight.
+Flags the current selection as being surrounded by half spaces—flag is displayed as a blue highlight.

 #### Add/Remove Stretch Border

-Flags the current selection as being surrounded by 1.5-width spaces - flag is displayed as a purple highlight.
+Flags the current selection as being surrounded by 1.5-width spaces—flag is displayed as a purple highlight.

 #### Explode/Unexplode Word